Practical Aspects of Computer-Related Crime and Digital Forensics

 3. Read Witnesses Describe FBI’s Mishandling of Computer Servers in Backpage Takedown (FrontPage Confidential: Online and On the Record, Nov.
 2019)

-7. Watch Evidence in Civil and Criminal Cases: The Best Evidence (Original Documents) Rule – also embedded below
+6. Watch Evidence in Civil and Criminal Cases: The Best Evidence (Original Documents) Rule [last accessed October 2024, embedded below].

 Read, Review, Watch and Listen to all listed materials by the due date listed within the course LMS site.